Azure/video-analyzer-vscode-extension/README.md

 ## Added

--   Added a deprecation notice when the extension is activated
+-   Added a deprecation notice to the extension

 # What's New (v0.1.2)